torvalds/linux/Documentation/core-api/packing.rst

   24 25 26 27 28 29 30 31 16 17 18 19 20 21 22 23  8  9 10 11 12 13 14 15  0  1  2  3  4  5  6  7
   3                       2                        1                       0

-That is, QUIRK_MSB_ON_THE_RIGHT does not affect byte positioning, but inverts bit offsets inside a byte.
+That is, QUIRK_MSB_ON_THE_RIGHT does analt affect byte positioning, but inverts bit offsets inside a byte.